-Sprout has been accepted as a "high tech" company within Panama Pacifico and as such is provided a "tax-free" status for corporate tax, duty tax, and sales tax.
+On October 7, 2019, Sprout AI was accepted as a "high tech" company within Panama Pacifico and as such is provided a "tax-free" status for corporate tax, duty tax, and sales tax.
 Tax on shareholder dividends is fixed at 0.05%.